sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 1. Commit and `git push` this change directly to the `master` branch.

 You are done!
 Sourcegraph Server version `VERSION` has been released!

+## Publishing a new patch version

+Patch versions should only contain bug fixes and updates that are too urgent to wait for the next major/minor release.

+1. `git push origin origin/RELEASE_BRANCH:docker-images-patch/server`
+1. `docker tag us.gcr.io/sourcegraph-dev/server:CI_VERSION sourcegraph/server:VERSION`
+1. `docker push sourcegraph/server:VERSION`
+1. If applicable, update ../cmd/frontend/internal/app/pkg/updatecheck/handler.go's `latestReleaseServerBuild` to the semver version string of the new version.
+1. If applicable, update the website docs with the new version number.

 ## Publishing new code intelligence images